jackokring/KRTPluginA/README.md

 * Error `ERR`
 * Out `OUT`

 Exponetial amplitude modulation with a future projection estimate 2 samples into the future for phase critical all pass when used with modules that have a 1 sample delay.
-Some estimate of the error in the current sample based on a future prediction is also re-estimated 2 samples into the future.
+Some estimate of the error in the current sample based on a future prediction is also re-estimated 2 samples into the future and output on `ERR`.
+The `CVdB` control is a **centred dB scaling** gainuverter.

 R
 ===